 The book also feels programmatic, which in the long run never really works.
 They describe hospitality as a “secret weapon,” and I don’t think that using an idea like hospitality as a weapon is a good idea. when we do that we turn everybody into enemies,

 By and large The Simplest Way, is well laid out, with short chapters.
 The one drawback I found in reading the book is that the orange questions at the end of each chapter are really difficult to read in certain lights.
 If they reprint it they should choose a better colour.

 I’m not a huge fan of study guides, but I think the one included here is pretty good.
 It generally avoids the “go back and find what we told you,” answers.
 Thereby encouraging readers to think for themselves on the topics presented.

 I suppose covers are meant to draw you in with their clever design, but one thing I notice with this book, and also with Leonard Sweet’s From Tablet to Table, is that it depicts a comfortable, middle class group of individuals.
 The diversity, and the idea of hospitality as reaching out to those on the margins, doesn’t seem to be reflected in the book covers.

 On the whole this is a handy little book to have around.
 However, if you are really interested in Christian Hospitality, start with Making Room, by Christine Pohl, the first book in their bibliography.
 There aren’t many better places to start than there.

-There is some benefit in this book, but I would put many others into the church library before this one.
+There is some benefit in The Simplest Way, but I would put many others into the church library before this one.